-Buying a brand new car is almost always a mistake.
 New cars lose anywhere from $3,000 to 5,000 in value the second you drive them off the dealer’s lot.
-If you are financing your car purchase with an auto loan, this depreciation means that you are instantly “upside down” on your loan (your loan amount is more than the car is worth).
+If you are financing your car with an auto loan and have little or no downpayment, this depreciation means that you are instantly “upside down” on your loan (your loan amount is more than the car is worth).
 New car scent is appealing, but is it really worth thousands of dollars?
-Instead, skip this initial drop in value by purchasing a used car.
+Instead, research slightly used models.
 The same model of car that is just one year older can be dramatically less expensive and can still come with the same warranties as the newest model.
 With all the money you’ll save by buying used, you can afford a lifetime supply of new car scent air fresheners.

 2. Not Researching Online